googleapis/google-api-php-client/README.md

 $response = $datastore->projects->runQuery('YOUR_DATASET_ID', $request);
 ```

-However, as each property of the JSON API has a corresponding generated class, the above code could also be written lile this:
+However, as each property of the JSON API has a corresponding generated class, the above code could also be written like this:

 ```php
 // create the datastore service class